s-matthew-english/bitcoin-dev-box/README.md

 $ make clean
 ```

+## Modify bitcoin source code

+Another cool feature of this docker container is it comes pre-loaded with the bitcoin source code.
+I've taken the time to install all the libraries bitcoin needs to be built.
+So you can modify the bitcoin source code, compile it, and the run your local testnet to see if your changes work.
+Here's how you can do that:

+1. `cd ~/testnet/src`
+1. Use an editor (vim comes installed on this container) to modify the source code
+1. `cd ~/testnet/`
+1. `make build` (this command stops bitcoind, rebuilds bitcoin, and then runs bitcoind again)

+**Note: it will ask you the password for the `tester` user because it needs to use `sudo`.
+The password is `tester`.**

 ## Using with docker
 This testnet-box can be used with [docker](https://www.docker.io/) to run it in an isolated container.